SCADA CER · M1 · The Designation 0

 Following the member-state risk assessment under CER Article 5 and the cross-border dependency review for the United Kingdom-Germany corridor, the Bundesamt has designated Aqua Vitalis Water Ltd. as a Critical Entity under Article 6 of Directive (EU) 2022/2557.

-Sector classification: drinking water supply (CER Annex I §4).
+Sector classification: drinking water supply (CER Annex, point 6 (drinking water)).

 Year 1 obligations now active.
 The first comprehensive risk assessment under Article 12 is due within nine months of this letter.
 Resilience measures under Article 13 must be in place at the same point.
 Personnel background checks under Article 14 apply to all new sensitive-role appointments from today.
 Article 15 incident notification obligations are active immediately.